UMich-CURLY/NeuralBKI/README.md

 #### Datasets
 * KittiOdometry
   * We preprocessed the Kitti Odometry following [Yang et al.](https://github.com/shichaoy/semantic_3d_mapping/tree/master/preprocess_data#readme).
-We use [ELAS](https://www.cvlibs.net/software/libelas/) to generated depth images from Kitti Odometry dataset's stereo images.
-The semantic segmentation of the images are from a [Dilation Network](https://github.com/fyu/dilation).
-Then using the depth images and semantic segmentation, 3D point clouds can be generated from the image projections.
+We use [ELAS](https://www.cvlibs.net/software/libelas/) to generate depth images from Kitti Odometry dataset's stereo images.
+The semantic segmentation labels of the images are from [Dilation Network](https://github.com/fyu/dilation).
+From the depth images and semantic segmentation, 3D point clouds are generated.
   * You can download the preprocessed data [here](https://drive.google.com/file/d/15kPMLHyDNg1Pre748v6P5IdkTQ7eS8GB/view?usp=sharing).
 * SemanticKitti
   * You can download the SemanticKitti [ground truth](http://www.semantic-kitti.org/dataset.html#download) and the semantic segmentation output from [darknet53 with KNN](http://www.ipb.uni-bonn.de/html/projects/bonnetal/lidar/semantic/predictions/darknet53-knn.tar.gz)

 #### Training Model
-* Create/Modify yaml file in Config directory (Format should follows the provided ones)
+* Create or modify yaml file in Config directory
-* Change MODEL_NAME parameter to the name of the correct yaml file in train.py
+* Change MODEL_NAME parameter to the name of the corresponding yaml file in train.py
 * Run train.py

 #### Testing Model
-* Change MODEL_NAME parameter to the name of the correct yaml file in geberate result.py
+* Change MODEL_NAME parameter to the name of the corresponding yaml file in generate_result.py
 * Run generate_results.py

 #### YAML Parameters